Reading

 We measure and assess the impact of our literacy strategy and the progress our children make in a variety of ways.
 Some of which includes national testing such as the Phonics Screening Check, regular phonics, fluency and reading comprehension assessments, as well as the end of Key Stage 2 SATs.

-Through regular discussions, children provide us with feedback and can enthusiastically speak about learning to read and reading for pleasure.
-Those who find reading more challenging are able to discuss the support they receive.
+Our children consistently exceed national expectations, leaving the academy as fluent, confident, and able readers who possess a genuine love for reading.
+Through regular discussions and pupil voice, our children provide us with feedback and can enthusiastically speak about learning to read and reading for pleasure.
+Those who find reading more challenging are able to discuss the support they need and receive.

 Jeanette Winterson